-How to Use Maintenance Windows in Configuration Manager
+How to use maintenance windows in Configuration Manager

-The following Configuration Manager operations support maintenance windows:
+The following tasks support maintenance windows:

 Software update deployments